SunnyMudhar/BrumExplorer/README.md

 ### Brum Explorer has three main sections:

- 1.About Birmingham: shows the user a short and video to expand their
+ 1. About Birmingham: shows the user a short and video to expand their knowledge of Birmingham.
+Next to the video we have a currency converter for our overseas friends looking to visit Birmingham.
  ###
- 2.Dining: discover many dining options from different cuisines.
+ 2. Dining: discover many dining options from different cuisines.
  ###
- 3.Currency Converter: easily convert from EUR, USD, JPY to GBP.
+ 3. Currency Converter: easily convert from EUR, USD, JPY to GBP.

 Brum Explorer was creater to address the needs of visitors.
 It aims to simplify and enhance a tourists overall experience in Birmignham.
 This website was developed through collaborative effort that offers a user friendly platform as well as practical tools.